 Humpback whales are found all over the world and can travel on average about 5000km.
 Weighing up to 40 tonnes (44 tons) and as much as 18m long these creatures are truly giants.
 Humpback whales make seasonal migrations between their high-latitude feeding areas and their low-latitude breeding grounds.
 This migration is the reason it is possible to see see them in the waters around Cape Verde.
 The Humpback whales have two breeding sites in the North Atlantic.
 The archipelago is one of those two locations making whale watching possible.

-They will feed on plankton and small fish in colder waters and then move to the warm waters of the tropics to breed and give birth to their young.
+They will feed on plankton, krill and small fish in colder waters.
+Then they move to the warm waters of the tropics to breed and give birth to their young.
 These Humpbacks are also very noisy creatures.
-It is said that the males ‘sing’, which is thought might be to attract a female and to announce their presence to other males.
+It is said that the males ‘sing’, which it is thought might be to attract a female and to announce their presence to other males.